firocn/Firo-Frontier/Firo-Frontier-EP01.md

 after just a single confirmation that said we are changing our GUI to increase our confirmation for the Lelantus mints from one to two in order to be spent

-Especially during upgrade periods Chainlocks can be desynchronized if coin fail to form.
+Especially during upgrade periods Chainlocks can be desynchronized if quorums fail to form.

 So the core team believes this to be essential.